hlzmnhnry/sc-vl/README.md

 ## Visual Place Recognition

-In our experiments, we resort to [NetVlad](https://arxiv.org/abs/1511.07247) to learn VPR descriptors which form a image retrieval database.
-For implementation, we used [Nanne's repository](https://github.com/Nanne/pytorch-NetVlad), which we adapted to our dataset and managed in `pytorch-NetVlad`.
+In our experiments, we use [NetVlad](https://arxiv.org/abs/1511.07247) to learn VPR descriptors which form a image retrieval database.
+For implementation, we used [this repository](https://github.com/Nanne/pytorch-NetVlad), which we adapted to our dataset and managed in `pytorch-NetVlad`.

 ## Semantic Clustering